jcristy/openrct2-LogicalStaffingModule/README.md

-# StaffManager
+# Logical Staffing Module (LSM)

-StaffManager helps with the tedious process of hiring and naming your staff.
+Logical Staffing Module helps with the tedious process of hiring and naming your staff.

 ## Description